 A quick note about this QTP article series before we move to details of this tutorial:

 This is the last tutorial in our online QTP training series.
 I hope you all enjoyed these tutorials and started learning from it.
-If you are new here please head over to the very first tutorial in this training series.

 Give us feedback: